 3 Biographical Movies |

 20 Portrayals |

 21 Articles |

 Bill | Charles Bogle | Otis Criblecoblis | Mahatma Kane Jeeves

 Did You Know?

 Usually portrayed rather pessimistic, aggressive and suspicious-natured men with great fondness of alcohol.
 Yet, this same character was at the same time dogged by his wife and he rarely managed to speak up against her.
-He is remembered for his hatred of children, but did in fact frequently possess great fatherly affection for his daughter.
+He is remembered for his hatred of children, but did in fact frequently possess great fatherly affection for his son.